cypress-io/cypress/README.md

 ### From v3 to v4

-The old v3 `master` branch is available as branch [v3](https://github.com/bahmutov/cypress-react-unit-test/tree/v3)
+The old v3 `main` branch is available as branch [v3](https://github.com/bahmutov/cypress-react-unit-test/tree/v3)

 - the `cy.mount` is now simply `import { mount } from 'cypress-react-unit-test'`
 - the support file is simply `require('cypress-react-unit-test/support')`